 A local romanticised Daegu as a place full of old historical buildings and hidden picturesque spots – we sat for an hour marking key highlights on a map – but I was left deflated when I realised it was nothing more than a big city.
 However, it was an important insight into the different parts of the country and how the experiences of travelling in South Korea vary greatly.

-Often a quick overnight stop in locals towns are a great way of breaking up a long journey.
+Often, overnight stops in local towns are a great way of breaking up a long journey.

 Gyeongju Burial Mounds

-The UNESCO Ancient Capital of Gyeongju is a highlight, with huge grassy tombs, temples and gorgeous parkland, surrounded by mountains.
-Definitely one of the more interesting cities of former dynasty times, with a lot of ground to cover.
-Visit Gyeongju on a day trip from Busan.
+The UNESCO Ancient Capital of Gyeongju is a highlight, with huge grassy tombs, temples and gorgeous parkland surrounded by mountains.
+One of the more interesting cities of former dynasty times, with a lot of ground to cover.

 Busan